chase-moskal/renraku/README.md

 # 連絡 <br/> れんらく <br/> ***R·E·N·R·A·K·U***

-## *RENRAKU* is a web api library from the future
+## *RENRAKU* exposes async functions as an api

 - 🔆 expose some async functions on your server
-- 📡 call them from browser or node, with noice syntax
+- 📡 call them remotely from browser or node, with noice syntax
+- ☎ json rpc under the hood
 - 🛡 simple security model
   - 🔓 cors rules for public endpoints
   - 🔒 public key whitelist for signed requests